help-me-mom/ng-mocks/README.md

 tested thing is.
 Therefore, with help of `MockBuilder` we can quite easily define a testing module, where everything in the module will be mocked except the tested thing: `MockBuilder( TheThing, ItsModule )`.

-MockBuilder tends to provide **a simple instrument to mock Angular dependencies**, does it in isolated scopes, and has a rich toolkit that supports:
+MockBuilder tends to provide **a simple instrument to create mock Angular dependencies**, does it in isolated scopes, and has a rich toolkit that supports:

 - respect of internal vs external declarations (precise exports)
-- detection and creation of mocked copies for root providers
+- detection and creation of mock copies for root providers
 - replacement of modules and declarations in any depth
 - exclusion of modules, declarations and providers in any depth